Overview

 Document reference

-the document reference identifies a document within a collection, and embeds information about the parent collection.
+The document reference identifies a document within the database, and embeds meta information:

-We provide the document reference for CRUD operations:
+We provide the reference for most CRUD operations:

 -

-update an existing document (it errors if the document is not found) -
+update an existing document (it errors if the document isn't found):

 build a document reference

 The document's path identifies it uniquely.
-We provide it either as a single string or build it from multiple strings.
+We provide the path as a single string or build it from string components.

 const docRef = doc(collectionRef, id)